pingidentity/terraform-provider-pingfederate/docs/resources/administrative_account.md

 ### Required

 - `password` (String, Sensitive) Password for the Account.
-This field is immutable.
+This field is immutable and will trigger a replacement plan if changed.
 - `roles` (Set of String) Roles available for an administrator. `USER_ADMINISTRATOR` - Can create, deactivate or delete accounts and reset passwords.
 Additionally, install replacement license keys. `CRYPTO_ADMINISTRATOR` - Can manage local keys and certificates. `ADMINISTRATOR` - Can configure partner connections and most system settings (except the management of native accounts and the handling of local keys and certificates. `EXPRESSION_ADMINISTRATOR` - Can add and update OGNL expressions.
 - `username` (String) Username for the Administrative Account.
+This field is immutable and will trigger a replacement plan if changed.

 ### Optional